-Most of our cleaning is done with our powerful Cleanco truck-mounted system using hot water extraction (over 180 F).
-Our vans are always filled with 100% soft water which enables us to use up to 50% less cleaning agents while maintaining superb results.
+We do most of our cleaning with our powerful Cleanco truck-mounted system using hot water extraction (up to 200° F).
+We use 100% soft water, enabling us to use up to 50% fewer cleaning agents while maintaining superb results.
 This ensures easier rinsing of any emulsifiers.
-When other methods are required we can utilize portable extraction, encapsulation, oscillating pads, etc.
+We utilize portable extraction, encapsulation, oscillating pads, etc., when other methods are required.

 You clean using hot water extraction.
 Is this as good as steam cleaning?

-There is really no such thing as ‚??steam cleaning‚?Ěcarpets.
+There is no such thing as ‘steam cleaning’ carpets.
 Hot water extraction (HWE) is generally what the industry refers to as steam cleaning.
-Currently, both Shaw Industries and Mohawk, who together manufacture over two thirds of the world’s carpet, recommend hot water extraction cleaning.
-Actual steam occurs at over 212 degrees F. At this temperature, carpet fibres can easily be permanently distorted.
+Currently, both Shaw Industries and Mohawk, who together manufacture over two-thirds of the world’s carpet, recommend hot water extraction cleaning.
+Actual steam occurs at over 212 degrees F.

-Honestly, there is no comparison between do-it-yourself options and our powerful specialized and thorough equipment, experience and IICRC certified training.
-Generic portable carpet cleaners found at many supermarkets or available for purchase tend to leave carpets full of sticky, soapy residue and can take days to dry.
-These types of machines don’t have much heat, pressure or suction and rely primarily on harsh high PH chemicals and a lot of aggressive brushes.
+There is no comparison between do-it-yourself options and our powerful, specialized equipment, thorough service experience and IICRC certified training.
+Generic portable carpet cleaners found at many supermarkets or available for purchase tend to leave a sticky, soapy residue on carpets.
+These types of machines don’t have much heat, pressure or suction and rely primarily on harsh high-pH chemicals and aggressive brushes that can damage carpet and upholstery.
 Using agitation and harsh chemicals frequently can cause yellowing and fibre damage.
-After you haul one of these machines around for a day and pay for the rental fees and chemicals to get questionable results, is it really worth it?
-The old saying "you get what you pay for" applies here.

 Another thing to consider is that Shaw Industries, the largest carpet manufacturer in the world, announced in 2008 that cleaning must be done by an IICRC certified company to warrantee their carpet products.

-I heard that professionally cleaning your carpet often is bad for it.
-Is this true?
+Is it true that professionally cleaning your carpet often is bad for it?

 I have allergies.
 Should I remove my carpets or have them cleaned?

 It is a common misconception that carpets cause allergies.
-In most cases when allergies are linked to carpets, it is because they have not been maintained properly.
+In most cases, when allergies are linked to carpets, it is because they have not been adequately maintained.
 Studies have shown that carpet is better at trapping allergens than hard flooring such as tile, laminate and hardwood.
 Particles and allergens fall to the floor (out of the breathing zone) and onto the carpet.
-The fibres trap allergens and particles, reducing their continued circulation in the air, which can then be vacuumed up.
-A well maintained carpet actually acts like a filter for all these things being circulated in your home.
+The fibres trap allergens and particles, reducing their continued circulation in the air, which can then be vacuumed.
+A well-maintained carpet acts as a filter for all these things being circulated in your home.

-Should I apply a carpet protector after my carpets have been cleaned?
+Should I apply a carpet protectant after my carpets have been cleaned?

-We recommend carpet protector on all carpeting to help repel soil, spills and to extend the lifespan of your carpet.
+We recommend carpet protectant to help repel soil and spills and extend the lifespan of your carpet.
 A simple spray application is done immediately after cleaning and is evenly distributed using a carpet groomer.
-The cost associated with this service is a good value for the results it achieves.
+The cost associated with this service is a good value for its results.
 It really works!

-Carpet protector helps fill in microscopic scratches in fibres that develop as soon as your carpet is installed and walked on.
+Carpet protectant helps fill in microscopic scratches in fibres that develop as soon as your carpet is installed and put into use.
 Filling in these scratches from regular wear helps to take away spots for soil to adhere.
-This in turn reduces carpet soiling between cleanings, reduces continued wear and extends the life of your carpet.
+This, in turn, reduces carpet soiling between cleanings, reduces continued wear and extends the life of your carpet.

-How long does it take my furniture to dry after it has been cleaned?
+How long does it take my furniture to dry after being cleaned?

 Our low moisture upholstery cleaning tool provides short drying times of 2-3 hours, depending on the overall soiling, fabric composition and design of the furniture.
 Fibres made from natural sources take the longest to dry as they are more absorbent.
-These include cotton, rayon and wool.
+These include cotton, rayon, linen and wool.

-In most cases we can obtain excellent results cleaning your furniture in your home.
+In most cases, we can obtain excellent results cleaning your furniture in your home.
 Most of our clients find this to be the most convenient option.
-Furniture can also be dropped off and picked up at our office if you‚??d prefer.
-If fabric has high natural fibre content such as rayon, cotton or wool, we may recommend that it be cleaned at our shop, as these fibres can be more challenging to clean and dry properly.
+Furniture can also be dropped off and picked up at our facility if you’d prefer.
+Please note that drop-off and pick-up need to be scheduled in advance.
+If fabric has high natural fibre content such as rayon, cotton, linen or wool, we may recommend that it be cleaned at our cleaning facility, as these fibres can be more challenging to clean and dry properly.

 How can I tell what my furniture fabric is made from?

-The Government of Canada requires that all furniture produced or imported into Canada for sale must have tags attached stating fibre content.
+The Government of Canada requires that all furniture produced or imported into the country for sale have tags attached stating fibre content.
 These tags are usually attached beneath the bottom cushions if the cushions are removable.
-Otherwise, tags may be attached on the underside of the furniture.
-In either case, the tags will usually have a breakdown of what fibres are present.
+Otherwise, tags may be found on the underside of the furniture.
+The tags will usually break down which fibres are present in either case.
 This will be expressed in a percentage (e.g. 45% Polyester, 55% Nylon).
-If your furniture was purchased outside of Canada it may not have tags, as many other countries do not have any fibre composition tag requirements.
+If your furniture was purchased outside of Canada, it might not have tags, as many other countries do not have any fibre composition tag requirements.

 My furniture looks like it is suede.
 Can this be cleaned?

-Real suede furniture is rare and very expensive.
+Genuine suede furniture is rare and expensive.
 If you have furniture that looks like suede, it is most likely microfibre.
-Microfibre is usually made from polyester and will clean well, but can be challenging for homeowners to clean themselves.
-Visit our upholstery cleaning pictures on Facebook to see some extremely soiled microfibre and how well we can clean it.
+Microfibre is usually made from polyester and will clean well, but it can be challenging for homeowners to clean themselves.
+Visit our upholstery cleaning pictures on our Facebook page to see some extremely soiled microfibre and how well we can clean it.